-Dubstar were a British pop group that first hit the charts in 1995, going on to release three albums before calling it a day.
-The band comprised of Sarah Blackwood (Vocals), Steve Hillier (Keyboards) and Chris Wilkie (Guitar), blending pop melodies with thoughtful, clever lyrics.
-I finally got around to purchasing their last album Make It Better, so thought I’d post a short guide to the band’s output, for those of you interested in checking them out further.
-I hope you do, as they’re one of my favourite bands, and Goodbye is one of my most played albums of the last ten years, that I keep returning to again and again.
+Dubstar were a British pop group that first hit the charts in 1995.
+They went on to release three albums before calling it a day.
+The band comprised of Sarah Blackwood (Vocals), Steve Hillier (Keyboards) and Chris Wilkie (Guitar).
+They blended pop melodies with thoughtful, clever lyrics.
+I finally got around to purchasing their last album Make It Better recently.
+Therefore I thought I’d post a short guide to their output, for those of you interested in exploring them further.
+I hope you do, as they’re one of my favourite bands.
+Above all Goodbye is one of my most played albums of the last ten years, that I keep returning to again and again.

 Make It Better (2000)

-As with Goodbye, you can get this album on MP3 download with many bonus remixes and b-sides here.
-I’d recommend this, especially for a wonderful b-side they released with Gary Numan called Redirected Mail, that is very hard to track down on it’s own, and really should be heard.
+As with Goodbye, you can get this album on MP3 download with many bonus remixes and b-sides.
+I recommend this, especially for a wonderful b-side they released with Gary Numan called Redirected Mail, that is very hard to track down on it’s own, and really should be heard.
 You can sample it on the playlist at the top of the page.

 Stars: The Best Of (2004)

 A posthumous release that collected together most of their singles, and a selection of album tracks.
 Although it bizarrely omits the exceptional Billy Bragg cover St.Swithin’s Day.
 Additionally there are a couple of rarities of note to the ardent collector.
 Instead of the studio version of Elevator Song, an acoustic version is included.

 However of more interest is the inclusion of the band’s cover version of the Pet Shop Boys song Jealousy.
 This was originally recorded for an album celebrating EMI‘s centennial called Come Again, as a hidden track on the cd.
 A good starting point for anyone wanting to discover the band, or for those only interested in the singles.